Coffee and doughnuts

 Coffee and doughnuts is a common food and drink pairing in the United States and Canada (where doughnuts are sometimes spelled donuts).
 The pairing is often consumed as a simple breakfast, and is often consumed in doughnut shops as well as coffeeshops.
 The pairing may also be served and consumed as a refreshment.

 Coffee breaks are sometimes taken as a work break during the mid-morning or mid-afternoon "to consume coffee and doughnuts (or rolls)."
 In 1989, Harry Balzer, the chief industry analyst of the market research company NPD Group, stated that in the United States, 41–42% of all breakfasts included coffee and that 14.2% of all breakfasts included a doughnut.

 Coffee and doughnuts are sometimes provided as a part of events and fundraisers for various organizations, charities, groups and companies.

 History

 The pairing of doughnuts and coffee became popular in the 1930s after Clark Gable did it in It Happened One Night.
-And urban legend states actress Mae Murray accidentally dunked her doughnuts in coffee.
+An urban legend states actress Mae Murray accidentally dunked her doughnuts in coffee.
 It became a mainstay around World War II as doughnut shops were one of the few businesses open after midnight.
 Some doughnut shops would give coffee and doughnuts to police officers in exchange for free policing.
-Prior to this National Dunking Association had established campaigns for dunking doughnuts.
+Prior to this, the National Dunking Association had established campaigns for dunking doughnuts.